virus0hacker/account_recovery/README.md

 You can easily add more platforms or update support URLs in the PLATFORM_SUPPORT dictionary inside account_recovery.py.
 If you want an Arabic message template or extra templates (e.g., for "hacked" vs "suspended"), send a request and I'll add them.

 ---
-🧰 Contributing :
----
-See CONTRIBUTING.md for simple guidelines.

----
 📄 License :